mxriverlynn/backbone.picky/readme.md

 #### SingleSelect#select(model)

 Select a model.
-This method will store the selected model in the collection's `selected` attribute, and call the model's `select` method to ensure the model knows it has been selected.
+This method will store the selected model in the collection's `selected` property, and call the model's `select` method to ensure the model knows it has been selected.

 ```js